SPI-Birds/pipelines/README.md

 ### Setup your computer to run pipelines

 Pipelines for some populations require additional software and software drivers.
 These setup instructions describe how to install the required software for a Windows 10 64-bit operating system (on which the pipelines were built).
 The setup procedure should be similar for other Windows 64-bit systems, but will differ for non-Windows operating systems.
-If you are unsure which version of Windows is running on your computer, check 'System Type' in the 'System Information'.
+If you are unsure which version of Windows is running on your computer, check 'System Type' in 'System Information'.
 To run the pipelines for all populations a users system must have:

 - Microsoft Access Driver (/*.mdb, /*.accdb)
 - Python 3